projectcoincore/ProjectCoin/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start xdnad" and to enable for system startup run "systemctl enable xdnad"
+To test, run "systemctl start projectcoind" and to enable for system startup run "systemctl enable projectcoind"

 4b) OpenRC

-Rename xdnad.openrc to xdnad and drop it in /etc/init.d.
+Rename projectcoind.openrc to projectcoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/xdnad start" and configure it to run on startup with "rc-update add xdnad"
+Test it with "/etc/init.d/projectcoind start" and configure it to run on startup with "rc-update add projectcoind"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop xdnad.conf in /etc/init.
-Test by running "service xdnad start" it will automatically start on reboot.
+Drop projectcoind.conf in /etc/init.
+Test by running "service projectcoind start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they